-Whether death is caused by a work accident, hospital negligence, a motor vehicle accident, or another type of tragedy, it leaves emptiness and broken families.
+Whether death is caused by a work accident, a car accident, or another type of tragedy, it leaves emptiness and broken families.
 The wrongful death of a loved one not only leaves us without the company and presence of that person, but it also often leaves families in a financial bind, without income, and with hospital expenses or steep funeral costs.

 No one wants to have to speak with an attorney, especially during a time of great loss and suffering.
 At Wagner Reese, we believe that justice is served when everyday Hoosiers hold reckless and negligent individuals or corporations accountable for their wrongdoing.

-We invite you to reach out to our Indianapolis-based wrongful death attorneys for a free, no-obligation consultation.
-Call (888) 204-8440 or contact us online to get started.
+We invite you to reach out to our Indianapolis wrongful death attorneys for a free, no-obligation consultation.
+Call (888) 204-8440 to get started.

 What Is a “Wrongful Death?”

 In legal terms, a wrongful death occurs any time an individual is killed as a result of negligence or the careless, reckless, or intentional actions of another person or entity.
 In other words, if death was preventable, it is likely considered “wrongful.”